 At Roycemore School, parents are asked to support the school and its mission and to acquaint themselves with and follow the school's policies and procedures as outlined in the current student-parent handbook.
-We ask that you review the handbook carefully.
+Families are asked to review the handbook carefully.